mysterysommy/mysterysommy/README.md

 - 👋 Hi, I’m @mysterysommy
-- 👀 I’m interested in Networks & Cyebrsecurity
+- 👀 I’m interested in cloud administration and security
-- 🌱 I’m currently learning Network Security
+- 🌱 I’m currently learning cloud administration and security
-- 💞️ I’m looking to collaborate on networks and security projects and learnings
+- 💞️ I’m looking to collaborate on cloud projects and learnings
 - 📫 You can reach me on mysterysommy@gmail.com

 <!---